jitsi-contrib/installers/jitsi-dev/README.md

 # Jitsi Dev Installer

-`jitsi-dev-installer` installs a simple standalone Jitsi server for developers.
+`jitsi-dev-installer` installs a simple standalone Jitsi server for `jitsi-meet` developers.
 This script guides the user during the installation to avoid potential problems.

 ## Supported distributions